jimmykane/The-Three-Little-Pigs-Siri-Proxy/README.md

 -------------------

+**Tutorial for Ubuntu is now here**

+Thanks to am3yrus we have a tutotial for ubuntu lovers: [(http://am3yrus.over-blog.com/)]

+If you go for the above tutotial then there is no need to follow any instructions below.

 **Set up DNS**

 Before you can use SiriProxy, you must set up a DNS server on your network to forward requests for guzzoni.apple.com to the computer running the proxy (make sure that computer is not using your DNS server!).
 I recommend dnsmasq for this purpose.
 It's easy to get running and can easily handle this sort of behavior. ([http://www.youtube.com/watch?v=a9gO4L0U59s](http://www.youtube.com/watch?v=a9gO4L0U59s))